kafka0nkoffee/background-generator/README.md

 # background-generator
 A simple background generator based on linear gradients.
+Helpful in building a quick, decent Front-End if running against the clock.

 ![](gradient.gif)